nexotc/nexotc-docs/docs/modules/trustless-otc-escrow.md

 !!! note "What is a Trustless Escrow?"
     In traditional deals, a middleman usually holds the money or assets until both sides complete the agreement but that means you have to trust the middleman.

     NexOTC removes the need for any third party.
-Instead, a smart contract (a piece of code on the blockchain) holds the assets and only releases them when both sides meet the agreed terms.
+Instead, a smart contract holds the assets and only releases them when both sides meet the agreed terms.

 ## Why It Matters